 In many cases, the victim must be an invitee.
 An invitee is defined as: “[a] person [who] had express or implied permission to be on the land and the owner received an economic or noneconomic benefit.”
 Customers at a business and renters at an apartment complex are usually considered invitees.

-If you were injured as a result of a landowner’s negligence, you should seek to hold them accountable, so contact a lawyer like a personal injury attorney Atlanta GA trusts, today.
+If you were injured as a result of a landowner’s negligence, you should seek to hold them accountable, so contact a personal injury attorney today.